NHOrus/srwq-compilation/episode-08.md

 Arado turns ghostly white at your grin.

->Ask Lune if she's willing to lend us a couple of Lions for Kai and anyone else we might pick up.
->Preferably a Grungust for Kai.

-"We're not exactly a military base here.
+"Oh, Lune, can ya lend us a couple of Lions?
+We don't know who else we're going to pick up who'll need a killing machine.
+Oh, and any chance of a Grungust for Kai?"

+"Heh, I wish it were that simple.
+Sorry, but DC California is Very Definitely Not A Military Base, TM.
 We have the Troye Unit, and a few other surprises, and we can keep you in fuel and the like, but we can't spare any mechs.
 But you're forgetting, you're going to be meeting up with Unit W in a while, aren't you?
-They should have plenty of units to spare....assuming you get to them before the EFA do."
+They should have plenty of units to spare... assuming you get to them before the EFA do."